Lakes (New Zealand)

 • Search for 'lakes.'

-• Select the factsheet Lakes in New Zealand to find out about different types of lakes in New Zealand and their nutrient levels (trophic states).
+• Select the factsheet Lakes in New Zealand to find out about different types of lakes in New Zealand and their health and nutrient levels (trophic states).

 New Zealand lakes